josephryan/Beroe_genome/04-GENE_FAMILIES/README.md

 # Gene family analyses

 ## 01-TGFB_LIGANDS
-Commands, custom scripts, and alignment file for phylogenetic analyses of TGF-beta ligands
+Commands and alignment file for phylogenetic analyses of TGF-beta ligands

 ## 02-TGFB_RECEPTORS
 Commands and alignment file for phylogenetic analyses of TGF-beta receptors

+## 03-WNT_LIGANDS
+Commands and alignment file for phylogenetic analyses of Wnt ligands

-## 03-OPSINS
+## 04-OPSINS
 Commands and alignment file for phylogenetic analyses of opsins

 ## CUSTOM SCRIPTS USED FOR ALIGNMENT FORMATTING